Medonte (Mysliveček)

-Il Medonte is an Italian opera in three acts by Josef Mysliveček set to a libretto by Giovanni de Gamerra.
-Like all of the composer's operas, it belongs to the serious genre in Italian referred to as opera seria.
+Il Medonte is an Italian opera in three acts by Josef Mysliveček set to a libretto by Giovanni de Gamerra that was first set to music by Felice Alessandri in Milan in 1774 but found greater success in a setting by Giuseppe Sarti first performed in Florence in 1777.
+Like all of the composer's operas, it belongs to the serious genre in Italian referred to as opera seria that would usually carry the designation dramma per musica in librettos.

 Performance history

 The opera was first performed at the Teatro Argentina in Rome on 26 January 1780.
 It was a moderate success that redeemed the failure of the composer's Armida, which was a spectacular failure at Milan during the same carnival operatic season of 1780.
 In modern times, it was revived for performances in Opava in 1961 and Leverkusen in 2010.
 The most famous vocal piece from the opera is the rondò "Luci belle, se piagente," which was widely disseminated in Europe until the early 19th century and was indeed one of the most outstanding vocal compositions of its era.
 It was originally sung by Tommaso Consoli in the role of Arsace.
 All of the original performers in the opera were male, since women were prohibited from appearing on stage in Roman theaters until Pius VII was elevated to the Holy See in the year 1800.